lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

   key pair and widest ability to import the key.
 </aside>

-{example-private} contains an example of an id-alg-ml-kem-768 private key encoded using the textual encoding defined in {{?RFC7468}}.
+{{example-private}} contains an example of an id-alg-ml-kem-768 private key encoded using the textual encoding defined in {{?RFC7468}}.

 # ASN.1 Module